 The most important point to remember is that refinancing will not save you money if your interest rate rises or stays the same, as this negates the purpose of refinancing in the first place.

 Millions of Americans look forward to the lump sum of a yearly tax return, but if you get a large refund, it might be in your best interest to put that money toward paying off your installment loan early.

 If you don't want to, you don't have to hand over all of your tax returns.
 Any amount you can spare will help you pay off your installment loan ahead of schedule in the long run.

-Some of our favorite tips to paying off your loan early include:
+Some of our favorite tips for paying off your loan early include:

-Sit down and carefully analyze the risks and benefits of paying off your installment loan early, just as you would with any major financial choice.
+Sit down and carefully weigh the pros and cons of paying off your installment loan early, just as you would with any other big financial decision.
 Make sure you're saving money by doing the math, and you'll be able to make the best decision for yourself.

 Browse through the Blog to read articles and tips on managing debt, improving your credit and saving more money!